62,862 births in 2019

 More than 1 in 10 newborns do not have Belgian nationality

-The Brussels-Capital Region in particular has relatively many newborns with the nationality of a country outside the European Union (23%).
+The Brussels-Capital Region in particular has relatively many newborns with a nationality of a country outside the European Union (23%).
 In the Flemish Region this share is much lower (6%).

 Half of births within marriage

-Half of the births to mothers with official residence in the Flemish Region occurred outside marriage in 2016.
+Half of the births to mothers with an official residence in the Flemish Region occurred outside the context of marriage in 2016.
 At the turn of the century, this was less than a quarter (22%).

 There has been a marked increase in births to unmarried cohabiting couples.
-In 1 in 10 births, the mother does not have a cohabiting partner.
+In 1 out of 10 births, the mother does not have a cohabiting partner.